IB Frequently Asked Questions

 Q: When can a student start the IB?

 A: The IB courses are taken over two years – during 11th and 12th grade.
-However, in order to be prepared to take the academically challenging courses, it is important that students begin to plan their path from the 9th grade.
+However, in order to be prepared to take the academically challenging courses, it is important that students begin to plan their academic path early.

 Q: Do students receive an SBS diploma as well?

 A: Yes.
-After successfully completing all requirements of the IB organization, IB Diploma Program students will have earned an IB Diploma and after successfully completing all Stoneleigh-Burnham requirements, IB students will also have earned an SBS diploma.
+After successfully completing all requirements of the IB organization, IB Diploma Programme students will have earned an IB Diploma and after successfully completing all Stoneleigh-Burnham requirements, these students will also have earned an SBS diploma.
 We have structured our course of study to allow students to pursue both diplomas successfully within the traditional 4-year high school experience.

 Q: Can a student take just IB courses and not take part in the full IB Diploma Program?

-A: Yes.
-Students take written examinations in May of their 12th grade year, which are marked by external IB examiners.
-Students also complete assignments and projects in school, which are either initially marked by teachers and then moderated by external moderators or sent directly to external examiners.
+A: Students take written examinations in May of their 12th grade year, which are marked by external IB examiners.
+Students also complete assignments, science, labs, oral examinations, performances, and projects during their junior and senior years, which are either initially marked by SBS teachers and then moderated by external IB moderators or sent directly to external IB examiners.

 Q: How many courses do I have to take to get the IB Diploma?

-A: Six courses are required in addition to completion of the Extended Essay, Theory of Knowledge course and Creativity, Activity, Service requirement.
+A: Six courses are required in addition to completion of the Extended Essay (EE), Theory of Knowledge (TOK), and Creativity, Activity, Service (CAS).
 At least three, and no more than four, courses need to be taken at the higher level (HL).
-See the hexagon graphic.
-Students must choose one subject from each of the following:
+The remaining courses are taken at the standard level (SL).

 Q: How much does it cost?

-Q: How does the IB Diploma Program compare to the College Board’s Advanced Placement (AP)?
+Q: How does the IB Diploma Programme compare to the College Board’s Advanced Placement (AP)?

 |IB DIPLOMA PROGRAM||ADVANCED PLACEMENT|